Clinical and Student Health Services

-Students at St. Elizabeth School benefit from the supportive and integrated services provided by our clinical team.
-Social workers and professional behavior support staff collaborate closely with parents, teachers, and other interdisciplinary team members to promote understanding of students’ mental health needs and concerns and to maximize support across academic and vocational settings.
+Students at St. Elizabeth School benefit from the supportive and integrated services provided by a licensed mental health professional.
+These services are provided by the student's assigned clinical case manager.
+The clinical case manager collaborates closely with families, teachers, and other interdisciplinary team members to promote understanding of students’ social, emotional, and behavioral needs to maximize support across academic and vocational settings.

 Students receive individual and group therapies as designated by their Individual Education Plan (IEP).
 Therapy sessions address the mental health, social, and behavioral needs of each student.
 Social workers provide counseling, social skills training, and monitoring of the students’ mental status.
 They develop groups with themes that incorporate and build on student’s interests from video making to ceramics to cooking.
 With subjects that interest them, students participate fully and receive the most benefit from therapy.